terramate-io/terramate/docs/cli/orchestration/run-commands-in-stacks.md

 ```

 ::: warning
-It is not possible to run `terraform init` in parallel when provider caching is enabled via `TF_PLUGIN_CACHE_DIR` as terraform does not support this mode of operation at this time.
+It is not possible to run `terraform init` in parallel when provider caching is enabled via `TF_PLUGIN_CACHE_DIR` as Terraform does not support this mode of operation at this time.
 :::

 ### Reverse the run order